solplayground/solana_gym/README.md

    For each transaction (failed or success), solana charges 5000 lamport (0.000005SOL),almost nothing. but if you do millions of thousands of trades,there will some cost need to be considered.

+# Transaction speed

+  The Solana White Paper states that the theoretical limit for a 1-gigabit (equal to 125 MB per second) network is 710k tps, but at the moment, the real transaction is around 3000tps. less than

+1% of 710k.
+And for each "write" transaction, it may take over 10 seconds to commit, and the failure rate is pretty high ( 20%+).
+The most challenge part is the "inconsistency" among solana nodes,

+since translations requires some time to propagate to the nodes. **so the responses returned from the RPC node may have conflict results with the same request.**

 # DISCLAIMER

   This is based on real-world trading platform, it allows you to test your trading bot, **it doesn't promise profit and might incur losses.Use it at your own risk.**